-As part of the actions to safeguard the lives of the population in the face of the devastating effects of COVID-19, in Mexico the domestic confinement of the families which make up the almost 35 million homes in the country, was announced by the federal government on 14 March and started to go into effect gradually in the country from 23 March.
+As part of the actions intended to safeguard Mexicans’ lives against the devastating effects of COVID-19, a domestic confinement for families in the country’s almost 35 million homes was announced by the federal government on March 14, 2020, and will gradually take effect from March 23.

-As of that day, la Red Nacional de Refugios (the National Refuge Network) recorded, on average, 155 women per hour calling in for help because they were threatened with violence inside their own homes.
+As of that day, la Red Nacional de Refugios (the National Refuge Network) recorded, on average, 155 women per hour calling in for help because after being threatened with violence inside their own homes.

-Since then, this NGO which runs 40 shelters located in different parts of the country and houses women exposed to domestic violence, has provided extremely troubling statistics.
+Since then, this NGO, which runs 40 shelters around the country for women exposed to domestic violence, has provided extremely troubling statistics.

-In order to understand the magnitude of the situation in Mexico, over and above the health crisis that we are currently living through, it is necessary to emphasize that violence against women has its own fatal rhythm, its own trajectory.
-Domestic violence is part of a phenomenon that is older than COVID-19, but it is due to the pandemic that it has intensified and, at the same time, that it has gained greater visibility.
+In order to understand the magnitude of the situation in Mexico, on top of the health crisis we are currently going through, it is necessary to emphasise that violence against women has its own fatal rhythm, its own trajectory.
+Domestic violence is part of a phenomenon that is older than COVID-19, but it is due to the pandemic that it has intensified – and at the same time gained greater visibility.

-According to the data from the General Directorate of Health Information, in 2019 every day 279 women received medical attention for injuries caused by family violence in their own home.
+According to the data from the General Directorate of Health Information, in 2019 279 women each day received medical attention for injuries caused by domestic violence in their own home.

 According to official data from the Mexican Government (Executive Secretariat of the National System of Public Security and the National Statistics and Geography Institute – INEGI) in 2018 there were 3,752 registered female homicides.
-This means that in that year, every day, 10 women were murdered in the country.
+This means that in that year, every day, 10 women were murdered in Mexico.

-For 2019, the same source shows that 983 women were victims of femicide in the country.
+In 2019, the same source shows that 983 women were victims of femicide in Mexico.
 In the first quarter of 2020, 240 femicides have already been registered.
 Violence against women in Mexico has had a serious rebound in the last decade with devastating consequences for the everyday lives of those women who have survived and who continue to be subjected to violence.
-It has been heavily influenced by organized crime (narco-trafficking, arms trafficking, and the trafficking of women for forced sex work), but we must note that the murders, disappearances and attacks against women have long been carried out as a result of the permissive attitudes of society and of government that characterizes the country.

 In a report released in 2019 by INEGI, it was noted that 43.9% of Mexican women aged 15 and over have faced assault from their husband or partner.
-A figure that cannot go unnoticed in this report is that 40% of the female homicides were committed by their partners in the homes that they shared.
+Another figure from the report that we can’t let go unnoticed is the 40% of female homicides that were committed by a partner inside the shared home.

-These fatal scenarios have continued to grow over the years: 66% of Mexican women aged 15 and over have experienced at least one act of violence from different aggressors: partner, family member, school or work partner, friend, or stranger.
+The number of such fatal scenarios has continued to grow over the years: 66% of Mexican women aged 15 and over have experienced at least one act of violence from different aggressors: partner, family member, school or work partner, friend, or stranger.

 All of this translates into the fact that 30.7 million women in Mexico have been subjected to acts of violence and discrimination during their lives.

-The women who are more exposed to violence from their partner are between 20 and 39 years of age, as 70% of this group faced at least one episode of violence or abuse.
+Women most exposed to violence from their partner are between 20 and 39 years of age; 70% of this group faced at least one episode of violence or abuse.